Vybz Kartel: Personal life

 Two of his seven children have continued his musical legacy as sons Jaheim, also known as Likkle Vybz, and Akheel Raheim Palmer, also known as Likkle Addi, have been releasing music since 2014, originally known as “PG 13” (also known as “Kartel Sons”), then later rebranded as “UTG” (Uptown Gaza/Greatness).
 In 2019, both were featured on the "Fully Gaza" riddim on separate songs, with Likkle Vybz teaming with father Vybz Kartel on the title track "Fully Gaza", while Likkle Addi performs solo on "Dolla Sign", which interpolates portions of the chorus from his father's single of the same name, on the Goodlife riddim, from 2009.

 Since 2016, Kartel has been living with Graves' disease and a heart condition.
 He faced health problems while in prison, including a thyroid issue.

-Vybz Kartel is engaged to his long-time partner, Sidem Öztürk, a social worker from London, England.
+Kartel is engaged to Sidem Öztürk, a Social Worker from London, England, United Kingdom.
 The couple first met in 2015 while Kartel was serving time following a murder conviction.
 In August 2024, they launched a YouTube channel titled "Kiss Me Baby."